 home » using the site

-As noted on the home page, this psychology site was created to be accessible for people with disabilities and user-friendly for all visitors, regardless of which version of which operating system (Windows, Mac, Linux, etc.), browser (Explorer, Netscape, Opera, Mozilla, Chimera, Safari, etc.), or assistive technologies (braille displays, screen readers, screen magnifiers, virtual keyboards, head-pointing-puff-activation and other switch-access systems, etc.) you may be using.
+As noted on the home page, this site was created to be accessible for people with disabilities and user-friendly for all visitors, regardless of which version of which operating system (Windows, Mac, Linux, etc.), browser (Explorer, Netscape, Opera, Mozilla, Chimera, Jaguar, etc.), or assistive technologies (braille displays, screen readers, screen magnifiers, virtual keyboards, head-pointing-puff-activation and other switch-access systems, etc.) you may be using.

 All pages in this site are in compliance with all levels (priorities 1, 2, & 3) of the W3 Web Content Accessibility Guidelines as well as Bobby full AAA approval level and the US Government Section 508 guidelines.
 All pages validate as XHTML 1.0 and use logical, structured markup as required.
-None of the pages contains java, java script, or frames, and none uses or relies on a third-party plug-in.
+None of the pages contains java, java script, frames, or pdf, and none uses or relies on a third-party plug-in.

 Here are some features and how they work: